raymondbernard/eqlabs/README.md

 - Human-validated reference sets & semantic matching
 - Cost-efficient local evaluators (small LLMs)

-## Collaborations
+## Roots & Contributors

-- Columbia University
-- Vector Institute
+Founded from research and contributions by alumni of Columbia University and the Vector Institute.

 ## Deployment